-Accomplishments during the fiscal year ended June 30, 2022 as a result of these goals included implementation of a Technology Services Steering Committee, began planned projects for various physical and technological security measures, conducted research and master planning to inform the bond team on proposed capital bond projects, refined the 2iS application supporting EMS response, participated in cooperative initiatives related to the radio system replacement, Washington County's EMS Alliance and other state and local partnerships.
+Accomplishments during the fiscal year ended June 30, 2023 as a result of these goals included implementation of projects for various physical and technological security measures, began implementation of capital bond projects, refined the 2iS application supporting EMS response, implemented process to replace mobile data computers in apparatus, actively participated in Washington County's EMS Alliance and other state and local partnerships.
 Work continued to support operational enhancements through firefighters, response units, and fire stations, and ongoing resident public safety education and messaging.